smokeballdev/api-docs/docs/documentation/b-Changelog.md

 # Changelog

 We improve the Smokeball API all the time by releasing new features, fixing bugs and updating the documentation.
-This changelog accounts for all of the changes as they are released, in chronological order.
+This changelog informs of upcoming releases as well as the changes as they are released, in reverse chronological order.

+## Upcoming releases
+Planned upcoming releases and their changelogs are documented below.

+### August 21st - August 23rd

+###### Expenses
+* Fix issue where the `Finalized` field was being ignored on POST and PUT endpoints.

+###### Firm
+* Added `productId` field to GET endpoint.

+###### Matters
+* Fix issue preventing matter creation when multiple clients are specified.

+###### MatterTypes
+* Fix issue exposing deleted matter types from GET endpoint.

+## Past releases
+The below changelog accounts for previous releases in reverse chronological order.

-## August 2023
+### August 2023

 ###### Tasks
 * Added missing validation to the `MatterId` and `StaffId` fields.
 These fields must now be either NULL or valid GUID values, empty strings are no longer permitted.

-## July 2023
+### July 2023

 ###### Expenses
 * Added `AssignToFirmOwner` option when creating an expense.